kantord/i3-env/README.md

 When your workspace doesn't have a corresponding environment, then $HOME will be used as working directory (that's the default behavior)

+## Edit multiple git branches at the same time

+i3-env supports git worktrees.
+It means that you can have multiple workspaces of the same repo, each assigned to a different git branch.
+Simply make sure that your workspaces are git repositories.

 ## Setup